henryk/unchanging-ink/doc/components.md

 The worker is a single Python process and the main source of interval tree computation.
 Every few seconds it creates a new interval tree from all `pt` in the database that are not yet added to an interval, computes the interval tree hash, updates the main Merkle tree, and stores the inclusion proofs in the database.
 It announces a new `mth` via redis PubSub on channel `mth-live`.

-The worker must be a single component, and needs to have enough processing power to compute all the hashes and signatures involved.
+The worker must be a single component, and needs to have enough processing power to compute all the hashes involved.

 ## Frontend